 - Children and Parenting

-- Parents other Relatives
+- Parents and Other Relatives

-- Becoming One Flesh
+- Become One Flesh

 - Relational Compatibility

 I recommend taking the 5 Love Languages by Gary Chapman test during this chapter.
 Talk about your love languages, evaluate how you receive love best and communicate that to your partner, listen to how your partner receives love best, and determine 3 practical ways in which you can love your partner better.

 Going through a decision-making process is an important step to ensuring marital oneness.
 Components of a Biblical decision-making process are as follow:

 - God’s word